Driver’s License Reinstatement

 - Being given too many points on your driving record;

-- Violating insurance laws; and
+- Violating insurance laws;

 - Using your vehicle while committing a felony.

 Depending on the severity of your offense, and your previous convictions, you may face indefinite suspension.
 It is possible to have your license reinstated before the full term of your suspension has been served.
 In order to do so, you will have to apply for reinstatement.

 Michigan driver’s license reinstatement begins with the completion of your application.
 You must fill out both the Application Form and the Request for Hearing Form, which are available on the State of Michigan website.